fernandoguedes/dotfiles/README_EN.md

 ### Professional Experience

+__Resultados Digitais - Senior Software Engineer (2019 - 2020)__

+__Activities:__ I work in the architecture and development of a system for collecting, analyzing and storing user data (similar to Google Analytics), as well as APIs to record Landing Pages and Popups conversions, amongst other assets.
+As the team’s SRE, I directly support the construction of the infrastructure operation, monitoring and creation playbooks..

+I've worked with: Architecture, SRE, Go, Ruby, JavaScript, PostgreSQL, DataFlow, Java, Web Tracking, Spinnaker, Google Cloud, Docker, Kubernetes, Continuous Integration, Continuos Development, TDD, Microservices.

-__Portal Telemedicina - Senior Software Engineer (2017 - Present)__
+__Portal Telemedicina - Senior Software Engineer (2017 - 2019)__

 __Activities:__ I was in charge for implementing the DevOps culture, including migrating legacy systems (C#) to a new architecture based on multilingual microservices - with all automated process.
 Effective as a software engineer and architect in Node.js and Vue.js services of telemedicine platform.

-I've worked with: AngularJS, VueJS, NodeJS, C#, SQL Server, SSE (Server Side Events), Integrations, Spinnaker, Google Cloud, Sass, HTML5, Docker, Kubernets, Continuous Integration, Continuos Development, TDD, Microservices.
+I've worked with: AngularJS, VueJS, NodeJS, C#, SQL Server, SSE (Server Side Events), Integrations, Spinnaker, Google Cloud, Sass, HTML5, Docker, Kubernetes, Continuous Integration, Continuos Development, TDD, Microservices.

 __Neoway Business Solutions - Analyst Developer (2015 - 2017)__